wp-plugins/ad-inserter/readme.txt

 == Screenshots ==

-1. Settings for one code block.
+1. Settings for one code block (Widget).
 Up to 16 blocks can be configured.
-2. Settings for header code
+2. Settings for one code block (Before Paragraph)
-3. Ad Inserter settings
+3. Ad Inserter settings + Header and Footer Scripts
 4. Post / Page Ad Inserter Exceptions